ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

                 152 LOAD_CONST               6 (2.0)
                 155 COMPARE_OP               4 (>)
                 158 POP_JUMP_IF_FALSE      123
+    ...

 You can see that we don't have to keep loading ``z`` and ``i``, so we execute fewer instructions (so things run faster).

 PyPy
 ====

-PyPy is a new just in time compiler for the Python programming language.
+PyPy is a new Just In Time compiler for the Python programming language.
 It runs on Windows, Mac and Linux and as of the middle of 2011 it runs Python 2.7.
 Generally you code will just run in PyPy and often it'll run faster (I've seen reports of 2-10* speed-ups).
 Sometimes small amounts of work are required to correct code that runs in CPython but shows errors in PyPy.
 Generally this is because the programmer has (probably unwittingly!) used shortcuts that work in CPython that aren't actually correct in the Python specification.

 Our example runs without modification in PyPy.
 I've used both PyPy 1.5 and the latest HEAD from the nightly builds (taken on June 20th for my Mac).
 The latest nightly build is a bit faster than PyPy 1.5.